JamesParrott/sDNA_GH/README.md

 ##### Shapefile tools
 ###### Write_Shp (write_shapefile)
 Writes the DataTree in `Data` and list of `Geom`etric objects (polylines) to a shapefile.
 If not specified in `file`, a file name based on the Rhino doc or Grasshopper doc name is used (unless `auto_update_Rhino_doc_path = false`).
 Overwrites existing files, or creates new files.
 To create a projection (.prj) file for the new shapefile, specify the path of an existing .prj file in `prj`.
-If no Data is supplied it will first call read_User Text (unless `auto_read_Usertext` is false).
+If no Data is supplied it will first call read_User Text (unless `auto_read_User_Text` is false).
 To work with sDNA, data records are only written to the Shapefile (associated with a shape corresponding to a Rhino / GH polyline) if its field (key name if it originated as User Text) matches the template string specified in `input_key_str`.
 To write all data with any key name to the Shapefile, set it to `{all}`.

 ###### Read_Shp (read_shapefile)